spion/spion.github.com/src/documents/promise-nuggets/05-the-first-relief-when-sync-becomes-async.html.md

 This works but its horribly unintuitive because it looks like you're using the variables `firstLines` and `secondLines` before they are available.
-So you decide its best to move that calculation at the top:
+So you decide its best to move those lines at the top:

 ```js
 var first = files[0], other = files[1];